-The Management Company carefully considers - on a best efforts basis - the potential tax consequences of a transaction and/or (re)structuring made by the Fund and executes such transaction or restructuring in a tax efficient manner - at the level of the Fund, the Portfolio Assets and the Investors.
+The AIF Manager carefully considers - on a best efforts basis - the potential tax consequences of a transaction and/or (re)structuring made by the Fund and executes such transaction or restructuring in a tax efficient manner at the level of the Fund, the Portfolio Assets and the Investors.
 For the avoidance of doubt, such tax consequences include, but are not limited to Dutch VAT, Dutch transfer tax and Dutch corporate income tax.

-PWC is the tax advisor to the Fund.
-PWC has provided tax advice in relation to the Fund, obtained several tax rulings, and provided input for the drafting of the Fund documentation from a tax perspective.
-Copies of the rulings obtained are available in the online data room.
+PWC is the tax adviser to the Fund.
+PWC has provided tax advice in relation to the Fund, will obtain several tax rulings, and provided input for the drafting of the Fund documentation from a tax perspective.
+Copies of the rulings obtained will be available in the online data room.